Meet the taxi driver putting girls’ safety before money

 Over 1,700 transportation workers in Kenya, along with Cosmas, are now trained in protecting girls from sexual harassment, assault and abuse.

-For many families living in informal settlements like Cosmas, COVID-19 has deprived them of an income.
+For many families living in informal settlements, the pandemic deprived them of an income.
 Business has been slow for Cosmas, but he’s been able to make ends meet and keep his daughters fed.
 However, gaining access to basic resources like water remains difficult.

 Cosmas Img 2